John-Vincent/coms540-complier/README.md

 pdflatex is the program used to compile the latex files and gcc is used to to compile the c code, you can change this with the variables in the top of the make file

+## runing

+after making run ./bin/compile [mode] [options] sourcefiles where mode is one of -l -p and options are --debug-parser --parse-tree
+I recommend the parse tree option